inband/spcor/4-services/2-configure-l2vpn-and-carrier-ethernet/any-transport-over-mpls/README.md

 Example3: revisit simple config with VC1001 and check wire.

-Example4: different cust vlans (vlan rewrite)
+Example4: cust different vlans at each PE (vlan rewrite)